OpenCyphal/nunavut/docs/languages.rst

 ============================================================

 For now this tip is important for people using the experimental C++ support.
-To set which variable length array implementation to use, create a properties override yaml file and pass it to nnvg.
+To set which variable length array implementation to use, create a properties override json file and pass it to nnvg.
 Specifying the use of an allocator is optional (If ctor_convention is set to "default" then the allocator_include and allocator_type properties don't need to be set.)